sebastianst/Snapshare/README.md

 =========
 Introduction
 ------------

+__PLEASE NOTE:__ *For the moment, until I properly explore snapchat, the functionality is slightly different.
+When you load your picture in, you are required to take a dummy photo (just hit the snap button).
+Your image should appear.
+I have not tested for videos yet.*

 This programme lets you share any image via Snapchat, not only pictures you take with the camera from within Snapchat.
 When you are viewing an image and click on *share*, Snapshare will pop up as an option.
 It will load Snapchat and lets you even paint on the image as if you had just taken it